SirDickensBottomskew/ISDMProject/Assignment.md

 * Create new in-house Customer Relationship Manager (CRM) system with existing features and new features including but not limited to:
   * Improve operation of in-house Call Management Center (CMC)
   * Improve profiling of customers
+  * Assign RMs to products they are knowledgeable in
   * Match Customers with appropriate RMs
-* Help Relationship Managers deal with customers
+* Help Relationship Managers sell holiday packages to customers
 * Create a satisfying customer experience over the phone

+Acheiving the previous objectives will result in the ultimate goal of increasing the flow of calls in the CMC.

 ## Design Thinking Approach